 The Maths paper focuses on topics from the KS2 National Curriculum.

 The test scores are age-standardised to ensure that older pupils don’t have an unfair advantage.

 Most students benefit from a little preparation ahead of the 11 Plus.
 In addition to working from a planned study schedule, at Exam Papers Plus, we’d recommend that students use 11 Plus practice tests.
 Our practice papers can help boost a student’s confidence before exam day as they provide students with an indication of the types of questions they could be asked.

-The CSSE 11 Plus English paper can include both multiple-choice and open-answer comprehension questions, as well as a writing and reasoning section.
+The CSSE 11+ English paper can include both multiple-choice and open-answer comprehension questions, as well as a writing section and reasoning section.

-For open-answer comprehension and writing practice, we’d recommend these resources:
+For open-answer comprehension and writing practice, we’d highly recommend these resources:

-For the reasoning section, we’d recommend these practice tests:
+For the reasoning section, we’d highly recommend these practice tests:

-The CSSE 11+ Maths paper focuses on topics covered by the KS2 syllabus (including problem solving and arithmetic) as well as some Non-Verbal Reasoning.
+The CSSE 11+ Maths paper covers the KS2 syllabus (including problem solving and arithmetic) as well as some non-verbal reasoning.
 The maths questions are not multiple-choice.

 The information provided about Colchester Royal Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

 M.K in ANY OTHER ASIAN BACKGROUND, purchased 11+ Verbal Reasoning (CEM) Synonyms and Antonyms Pack 2 About 16 minutes ago